Always check resources against the Bible

 Sound Teaching on Electronic Media (STEM) < https://www.stempublishing.com/ >is an excellent resource for the Christian.
 It houses many Texts - often complete works, such as from Macintosh, Wolston etc., previously published magazines and hymns.
 It also has the KJV and Darby English versions (New Translation) of the Bible (6 January 2019.

-Verse by Verse < https://www.versebyverseministry.org > run by the late Steve Armstrong, sadely past away from Covid-19 on the 22 January 2021 (who I spent 3 weeks with in 2015, along with his wonderful wife).
-The website is aimed at the enquiring Christian, with answers to questions about the Bible and Christianity, expository sermons and devotionals (Feb 2021).
+Verse by Verse < https://www.versebyverseministry.org > examines Scripture verse by set was set-up by the late Steve Armstrong who sadely past away from Covid-19 on the 22 January 2021 (who I spent 3 weeks with in 2015, along with his wonderful wife).
+The website is aimed at the enquiring Christian, with answers to questions about the Bible and Christianity, expository sermons and devotionals.
+Other links.
+(October 2021).

 Bibles, books, tracts and other literature